adamcin/krang/README.md

 # krang
-A possibly abortive attempt at writing a C->llvm IR compiler in Rust, just for learning a bit of all of it.
+A possibly abortive attempt at writing a C99->llvm IR compiler in Rust, just for learning a bit of all of it.

 ## The Goal
 Produce `.ll` files from `.c` and `.h` files, such that the following is subsequently possible: